KSHE: Specialty shows

 During the 1970s and into the 1980s, KSHE had the KSHE Klassics Show with Ruth Hutchinson as the DJ.
 Ruth was the mother of one of the station personnel and was in her 80s during this run.
 This 60-90 minute show, airing one night a week, featured songs that KSHE had listed as Klassics, usually deep cuts of somewhat popular bands, songs by bands that were largely unknown outside of the midwest, or songs by bands that had limited to little following in the United States.
-Among the more obscure KSHE Klassics are Blue Mist (Mama's Pride), Dead and Gone (Gypsy), Two Hangmen (Mason Proffit), Lake Shore Drive (Aliotta Haynes Jeremiah), Last Illusion (JF Murphy & Salt), The Martian Boogie (Brownsville Station), From a Dry Camel (Dust), Rosewood Bitters (Michael Stanley), Lady of the Lake (Starcastle), Sail On Sail Away (Moxy) and Lady Fantasy (Camel).
+Among the more obscure KSHE Klassics are "Blue Mist" (Mama's Pride), "Dead and Gone" (Gypsy), "Two Hangmen" (Mason Proffit), "Lake Shore Drive" (Aliotta Haynes Jeremiah), "Last Illusion" (JF Murphy & Salt), "The Martian Boogie" (Brownsville Station), "From a Dry Camel" (Dust), "Rosewood Bitters" (Michael Stanley), "Lady of the Lake" (Starcastle), "Sail On Sail Away" (Moxy) and "Lady Fantasy" (Camel).

 From 1996 to 2012, KSHE aired The Bob & Tom Show in morning drive time, syndicated from WFBQ in Indianapolis.
 The current wake-up program is "The A.D.
 Show" with A.D.
-Rountree and station veteran John Ulett.
+Rowntree and station veteran John Ulett.

 KSHE created a virtual museum on its website for its long-time fans.
 The site contains video clips, audio clips, pictures and memorabilia.
 The first inductees of the KSHE Museum in 2007 were Rush, Kiss, Ted Nugent, and REO Speedwagon.

 At times, KSHE devotes an hour to a genre of rock music.
 They include Hair Band Doran (DJ: Mike Doran) from 8pm-9pm weekdays (previously called '80s at 8) and Monday Night Metal with Tom "Real Rock" Terbrock on Tuesday nights at 9 p.m.
 KSHE DJ Lern has "Monday Night Metal," every Monday at 9 p.m.
 At 5 pm each weekday, KSHE plays "The Daily Dose of Led Zepplin" with Tim Virgin, two Led Zeppelin songs presented with trivia about their creation or notable performances of the songs.
 The station carries "The Kshe Klassic Show" on Sunday mornings with John Ulett (Uman).
 He's been full time on the radio station for 47 years and is considered to be the longest running rock DJ in the world.
 He also co-hosts a show with St. Louis radio legend Mark Klose called Vinyl Exam on Sundays at noon.